Hyle-org/devhub-hyle/docs/quickstart/example/custom-identity-contract.md

 # Using a custom identity contract

-## When to use identity contracts on Hylé
+## When to use identity contracts on Hyli

-On Hylé, **any smart contract can be a proof of identity**.
+On Hyli, **any smart contract can be a proof of identity**.
 This flexibility enables you to register your preferred identity source as a smart contract for account identification.
-If you don't want to use a custom identity source, Hylé ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).
+If you don't want to use a custom identity source, Hyli ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/crates/contracts/hydentity).

-This guide walks you through creating and deploying your first simple identity contract using Hylé and RISC Zero.
+This guide walks you through creating and deploying your first simple identity contract using Hyli and RISC Zero.
 We'll use [our simple identity example](https://github.com/Hyle-org/examples/tree/main/simple-identity), which mirrors our [simple token transfer example](./first-token-contract.md).

-If you’re new to identity management on Hylé, read the [identity management concept page](../../concepts/identity.md).
+If you’re new to identity management on Hyli, read the [identity management concept page](../../concepts/identity.md).

 ## Run the example

 !!! warning
-    Our examples work on Hylé v0.12.1.
+    Our examples work on Hyli v0.12.1.
 Later versions may introduce breaking changes which have not yet been reflected in our examples.

 !!! info
     Jump to [Code Snippets](#code-snippets) for an in-depth look at the contract.